The Flash (video game): Unrelated Game Boy version

 A different Flash game was released for Game Boy in 1991 by THQ.
 The Game Boy version was also based on The Flash TV series, and had a password system.
 Unlike the Master System release, it was released in the United States.

 Reception

 Critical reception to The Flash was mixed.
 Some found the fast pace of the game too difficult to control while others appreciated the depth in graphics, level design, and the soundtrack.
-However, by 1993, the Sega Master System was no longer supported in the Japanese and United States markets.
+However, by 1993, the Master System was no longer supported in the Japanese and United States markets.
 Thus, the game's existence in the world's two biggest video game countries went relatively unnoticed and remains an obscure European release to this day.
-However, it is highly valued by some retro game collectors for this very reason.
+It is highly valued by some retro game collectors for this very reason.